chromium/chromium/docs/clang_sheriffing.md

 These can be fed to `llvm-dis` to produce textual LLVM IR.
 They show how the code is transformed as it progresses through ThinLTO stages.
 Of particular interest are:
  - .3.import.bc, which shows the IR after definitions have been imported from other modules, but before optimizations.
+Running this through LLVM's `opt` tool with the right optimization level can often reproduce issues.
  - .5.precodegen.bc, which shows the IR just before it is transformed to native code.
+Running this through LLVM's `llc` tool with the right optimization level can often reproduce issues.

 The same `-save-temps` command also produces `base_unittests.resolution.txt`, which shows symbol resolutions.
 These look like: